doctrine/persistence/UPGRADE.md

 # Upgrade to 4.0

+## BC Break: Added type declarations

+The code base is now fully typed, meaning properties, parameters and return type declarations have been added to all types.

 ## BC Break: Dropped support for Common proxies

 Proxy objects implementing the `Doctrine\Common\Proxy\Proxy` interface are not